-- Respond rather than react.
-Ask questions to get the facts and gain a better understanding of the person’s feelings.
-Use phrases like: “Tell me more.”
-“Can you give me an example?”
-“Can you share a little bit about what lead you to that belief?”
-“What I thought you just said is XXX.
+When people come to you with a problem or a question, it’s a gut reaction to make a judgment and say what you’re thinking…many times, without having all of the information.
+Instead, try to ask questions to get the facts and gain a better understanding of the person’s feelings.
+Use phrases like, “Tell me more,” or “Can you give me an example?”
+This will help you better understand a situation.
+You can also try to grasp how a person is feeling by using a question like, “Can you share a little bit about what lead you to that belief?”
+And finally, make sure the message you received was the message that was sent.
+Be sure to repeat back what you heard, using a statement like, “What I thought you just said is XXX.
 Is that what you meant?”

-- Be positive.
+We all have experienced difficult situations at one point or another.
 One of the choices we always have is how we see or experience any given circumstance.
-Between your facial expressions and your body language, people can see what you are thinking.
+Between your facial expressions and your body language, people can see what you are thinking; even when you’re trying your best to hide it.
 To help maintain a positive state, ask yourself what you can learn from every situation.
 Ask yourself what is great about every situation.
-Find the silver lining.
+Now, more than ever, you have to find the silver lining.

-- Listen!
-Most of you think we are good listeners, when in fact we are not.
-Check yourself.
-Do you find yourself thinking about what to say next instead of really listening to the person’s response?
-Good listening means clearing your mind of distractions, including what you’re going to say next.
+Most of you may think you are good listeners, when in fact, you’re probably not.
+Check yourself every day; in every conversation.
+Do you ask for opinions, when you know your mind is already made up?
+Do you ask people how they’re doing only to break the ice, or do you really want to know?
+Do you find yourself thinking about what to say next, instead of really listening to the person’s response?
+Good listening means clearing your mind of distractions, and not just hearing what people say, but truly listening.